Schnapps

 Schnapps likes to hear from people too! :)

-The pattern may also be found on Scribd.com as a PDF and, as always, you can email me at robin@delawareheadhuggers.org and I will email you a copy.
+The pattern may also be found on Scribd.com as a PDF .
 I have sent patterns to people across the US, in the UK, Germany and the Netherlands!
 If you are printing this, use print preview to determine the pages you wish to print or copy and paste it into a Word document to ensure that you print only what you want.
 Don't hesitate to send me an email letting me know of any person or treatment center in need of caps.
 If you are knitting any of my patterns, feel free to let me know how they come out and who you are making them for.
 I have met so many wonderful, talented people since I began this organization!

 Wings of Hope Chemo Cap